DejavuForensics/Ransomware/README.md

 -	start the wscript.exe file, which can indicate a payload download-based script (package body);
 -	generate IDS or IPS alerts with Snort and Suricata (network monitoring and management tools).

-######	Features related to file type:

--	Checks whether the file tested is a SSH, Telnet, SCP and / or FTP-style FTP client with its files, registry keys and mutexes;
--	It is investigated whether the suspect file is a suspect downloader (download manager);
--	It is investigated if the file has in it a path to a pdb extension file, which contains information given directly to the system compiler.

 ######	Features related to antivirus.
 Checks if the file being investigated tries to:

 -	check for registry keys, in regedit, for Chinese antivirus.